What is the Pilates Classical Repertoire?

 The levels are set according to the exercises, their complexity and coordination difficulty.
 Therefore, one wouldn’t just show up to an intermediate level class first time, as one would never show up to an intermediate golf, tennis or karate or ballet class prior to learning the basics.
 This is because the more advanced exercises are much more complex in movement patterns, they become multi-planal and very choreographed.

-The contemporary approach: Classical Pilates has also evolved throughout the years.
+Classical Pilates has also evolved throughout the years since Mr Pilates’ death.
 Contemporary methods, such as STOTT PILATES® are based on modern principles of exercise science an rehabilitation while preserving the original repertoire created by the late Joseph Pilates.
 STOTT PILATES® is an anatomically based method that draws on proven and accepted practices in sports science and evidence based rehabilitation.

 Dynamic Pilates is completely different to the original Pilates classical method.
-It is a fitness oriented workout that is inspired on the classical Pilates exercises, but its emphasis is on working you out.
-Although the exercises are inspired on the original Pilates exercises, this challenging workout is aimed to get you to sweat, lose weight, build strength on a circuit-type training on the reformer.
+It is a fitness oriented workout that, although is inspired on the classical Pilates exercises, its emphasis is on the duration of the exercise, intensity of the movement, targeting the larger muscle groups to create a total body workout, taking you to total muscle fatigue.
+Although the exercises are inspired on the original Pilates exercises, this challenging workout promises to make you to sweat, lose weight, build strength quickly on the reformer.
 Neither the original Pilates principles, nor the contemporary basic principles are required or taught in this workout.
 Dynamic Pilates does not follow a set order as the Pilates classical repertoire does.
 It changes from instructor to instructor and from studio to studio, whereas the classical exercises are roughly the same all over the world.
 Although the exercises tend to be more mono-planal and less choreographed in dynamic Pilates, the workout will sure get you to feel the burn with every repetition.
 Progression levels in dynamic Pilates are achieved by adding more repetitions, holding positions for longer periods, adding more resistance or reducing the loads on an unstable carriage and using some small weights.
-Dynamic Pilates will assure to get you to feel that burn, and get a gym style workout without lifting heavy weights, but on a reformer.
+Dynamic Pilates will assure to get you to feel that burn in a circuit-style workout without lifting heavy weights, but on a reformer.

 If you are interested in the Pilates Classical Repertoire, we at Core Kensington deliver intelligent Pilates by incorporating modern principles in sports medicine and rehabilitation through the STOTT PILATES® method.